 22:7Jerusalem had been built, and the temple was being completed.
 And there was a great corner stone, that I wanted to put into place as the main corner-stone, to complete the temple of God.
 22:8 And all the craftsmen and all the demons that were co-operating with them came together to bring the stone and set it on the pinnacle of the temple [εἰς τὸ πτερύγιον τοῦ ναοῦ]; but they were not strong enough to lift it….
 23:3And, saying this he [i.e., the demon from Arabia] slipped in underneath the stone, and he lifted it, and mounted the steps carrying the stone, and placed it at the top of the entrance to the temple [εἰς τὴν ἄκραν τῆς εἰσόδου τοῦ ναοῦ]. (trans.
 Whittaker, 748-749)

-There is much to suggest that we have before us the hitherto missing evidence from secular Greek vocabulary for πτερύγιον that is independent of the New Testament as an architectural term; in particular, the finding that the Testament of Solomon nowhere reveals literary dependence on the NT, but only very poor knowledge of it from hearsay.
+There is much to suggest that here we have before us the previously missing evidence for the use of πτερύγιον as an architectural term in secular Greek vocabulary independent of the New Testament.
+The Testament of Solomon nowhere reveals literary dependence on the NT, but only very poor knowledge of it from hearsay.
 However, in view of the agreement with the result obtained under section E, the possibility cannot be ruled out that the word πτερύγιον derives from the temptation narrative.

 G. Matt.
 4:5; Luke 4:9